ballerina-platform/ballerina-lang/stdlib/database/sql/src/main/ballerina/src/sql/Module.md

 2. Client owned, unsharable connection pool

-    If you define the `connectionPool` field inline when creating the database client with the `sql:ConnectionPool` type, an unshareable connection pool will be created.
+    If you define the `connectionPool` field inline when creating the database client with the `sql:ConnectionPool` type, an unsharable connection pool will be created.
 The JDBC module example below shows how the global connection pool is used.

     ```ballerina